 Consider that there are quite a few items on that list that AWS acknowledges it may not be able to provide at a given point in time.
 The failures in those areas will be their responsibility, but you have to be prepared for when that happens.

-A single point of failure can bring an entire system crashing down, threatening your enterprise application’s ability to function and conduct business.
+A single point of failure can bring an entire system crashing down, threatening your application availability and business continuity.
 Such outages can be immediately disastrous for a company’s revenue flow as well as do long-term damage to its reputation.

 Maintaining high availability comes down to two main objectives: a good solution for data loss prevention and a solid way to ensure uptime.